Achieving the Same End Goal

 Yes, the price tag is hefty – millions of dollars.
 But how awesome will it be when Yolo County is a leader in animal sheltering, the model for the rest of the State and Nation to follow.

 Unleashing the Possibilities, Inc. is an IRS-designated 501 (c) 3 Corporation, and your gift may be tax deductible.
-Learn more by visiting http://unleashingyolo.org and finding us on Facebook.
+Learn more by visiting https://unleashingyolo.org and finding us on Facebook.